tokensphere/tt-white-contracts/README.md

 ## Distributions

+Here is an end-to-end scenario showcasing how to use distributions.

 ```typescript
 // We'll use the `user1` named account to be the owner of the distribution.
 let { issuerMember, automaton, user1, user2, user3, user4, user5 } = await getNamedAccounts();